TandonDevOps/IndraABM/capital/origin_of_money/paper.md

             return max_util * (DIM_UTIL_BASE ** (-qty))
         ```

-        The use of exponential function makes our utility function fit closer to the real-life trading.
+        The use of exponential function makes our utility function fit closer to real-life trading.

     - Offering and Responding
         [TODO: PRICE DISCOVERY BY KIRZNER]